neutralinojs/neutralinojs.github.io/docs/api/filesystem.md

 `Neutralino.filesystem` namespace contains methods for handling files.

 ## filesystem.createDirectory(path)
-Creates a new directory.
+Creates a directory or multiple directories recursively.
 Throws `NE_FS_DIRCRER` if directory creation is not possible.

 ### Parameters
 - `path` String: New directory path.